VisualFP/docs/SA/design_concept/content/poc/options_deployment_decision.typ

 = Deployment Decision

-We expected that VisualFP would primarily be used in classrooms.
+VisualFP targets students, so it will primarily be used in classrooms.
 Such environments often do not allow for easy deployment and maintenance of application servers.
 Thus, the decision has been made to develop VisualFP as a desktop application.
-Given modern technologies such as Electron, as described in
-@option-electron, this doesn't require us to disregard web targets for the
-#ac("UI") framework.